bfredl/DelugeFirmware/Documentation/community_features.md

  - ([#32]) Triplets.
 Synchronizes the LFO to triplet (3/2) divisions.
  - ([#32]) Dotted.
 Synchronizes the LFO to "dotted" (2/3) divisions.

+### Unison stereo spread
+-- ([#223]) The unison parts can be spread accross the stereo field.
+Press SELECT in the unison NUMBER menu to access the new unison spread parameter.

 ### Filters
  - ([#103]) adds a new filter in the low-pass slot, a state-variable filter.
 This filter has significantly less distortion than the ladder filters, think sequential vs. moog.
 Cutoff and resonance ranges are subject to change with further testing.